-E-retailers are taking over brick-and-mortar business with a constant surge in the number of shoppers, which is projected to be a whopping 2.14 billion people by 2021.
+E-retailers are taking over brick-and-mortar business with a constant surge in the number of shoppers.
+This figure is projected to be a whopping 2.14 billion people by 2021.
 Still, it’s never an easy task to get online shoppers to hand over their hard-earned cash for an item they haven’t seen or felt in real life.
 Sadly, two-thirds of customers abandon their carts.
 This can be averted with better merchandising.

 E-retail sales will blossom in the next few years, but abandoned shopping carts are still a major problem for online stores (Source: Oberlo)

 It’s no exaggeration to say online merchandising is the key to a successful eCommerce business.
-Amazon, the biggest e-retailer, saw 2-figure sales revenue gains from 2017 to 2019 because they know how to display the right products through the magic of merchandising.
+Take the biggest e-retailer - Amazon as an example.
+They saw 2-figure sales revenue gains from 2017 to 2019 because they know how to display the right products through the magic of merchandising.

 Do you want to build a business like that?